benmomo/eiffel-ontology-doc/docs/user_guide.md

 <img src="https://github.com/benmomo/eiffel-ontology-doc/raw/main/docs/img/tag2.jpg" alt="Tag tag option" align="center" />
 </p>

 Once the ID is entered, one can either see the metadata of the dataset or start setting EIFF-O tags.
-By clicking on the second button, an empty table is displayed, as no semantic concept is available (yet) for this dataset
+By clicking on the second button, an empty table is displayed, as no semantic concept is available (yet) for this dataset.

 <p align="center">
 <img src="https://github.com/benmomo/eiffel-ontology-doc/raw/main/docs/img/tag3.jpg" alt="Tag empty table" align="center" />